Non-essential retail is planned to reopen on Monday 12 April. Tourism and hospitality are planned to reopen on Monday 26 April.

-The council’s public protection enforcement officers will be contacting and/or visiting relevant businesses to ensure these requirements are being complied with.
+Our public protection enforcement officers will contact and/or visit relevant businesses to ensure these requirements are being complied with.

-If businesses are found not to be complying, then various sanctions may result including the issuing of improvement or closure notices.
+If businesses are found not to be complying various sanctions may result including the issuing of improvement or closure notices.

 For more information on TTP visit the Welsh Government website

 Read the Welsh Government's coronavirus advice to business and employers for further information.

 We appreciate the huge challenges Newport businesses have faced and we will continue to support as you reopen and help our local economy to recover.

 As Covid-19 restrictions are lifted in Wales, we are working with local businesses to create a safe environment for visitors and shoppers.